perarulalan15/Horse_health_prediction/README.md

 1. Open the web application by running `streamlit run app.py`.
 2. Input the relevant information about the horse's condition.
-3. Click the "Predict" button to get the health status prediction.
+3. Click the "Predict" button for the health status prediction.

 ## Contributions